 Mount K2

-Other name of K2 is Mount Godwin-Austin.
+Another name for K2 is Mount Godwin-Austin.
 It's also locally named as Chhogori, Qogir, Ketu, and Kechu.
-Due to its high fatality rate and difficulty on climbing the peak, it has gained a name called Savage Mountain.
+Due to its high fatality rate and difficulty in climbing the peak, it has gained the name Savage Mountain.
 It is more difficult to summit the peak of K2 from China compared to Pakistani side.
-Considered the "Savage Mountain" due to its treacherous terrain and unpredictable weather, K2 has a high fatality rate compared to other eight-thousanders.
+Considered the "Savage Mountain" due to its treacherous terrain and unpredictable weather, K2 has a high fatality rate compared to the other eight-thousanders.

 Mount Kangchenjunga